-The involvement of end users’ since the first stages of the project was fundamental for the definition of user requirements.
+Involving end-users since the first stages of the project was fundamental for the definition of user requirements.
 The rationale was to device a flexible and efficient system, taking into consideration both medical and patients’ needs and expectations: for the physicians the telemonitornig system can not be an excessive workload with respect to their regular activities, on the other side, the impact on the patient must be minimal.
-For these reasons it was developed a system directly integrated with the Hospital Information System (HIS) based on Operating Protocol (OP).
+For these reasons, a system directly integrated with the Hospital Information System (HIS), based on an Operating Protocol (OP) was developed.
 The OP consists of a set of actions that the patient must follow during the monitoring.
-The OP can be customized depending on the patient’s needs and possible disease evolution when necessary.
+The OP can be customised depending on the patient’s needs and possible disease evolution when necessary.
 The actions are simple tasks like taking measurements or replying to simple questions.

-In order to achieve an asset for the implementation and to reduce project risks, the sensing module was divided into two possible configurations: basic and advanced.
+For it to be an asset for the implementation and to reduce project risks, the sensing module was divided into two possible configurations: basic and advanced.
 Basic partitioning is intended as the minimum set of requirements to achieve a complete and useful telemonitoring system.
-In the advanced configuration additional features were considered in order to enlarge the kind of CHF patients to be enrolled into the telemonitoring program.
+In the advanced configuration, additional features were considered in order to enlarge the type of CHF patients to be enrolled in the telemonitoring program.

-The home gateway includes all needed computation and communication resources.
+The home gateway includes all the necessary computation and communication resources.
 The home gateway is responsible of the acquisition, management and forwarding of data on vital signs captured by the biomedical pool of sensors.
-The acquisition consists of handling all the sensor‐dependent communication protocols in order to receive specific data sets and extract their information content.
+The acquisition consists in handling all the sensor‐dependent communication protocols in order to receive specific data sets and extract their information content.
 Data management includes a first level of analysis, consisting of comparisons with thresholds in order to detect anomalies, and the permanent storage of data waiting to be transferred, so that power supply failures do not result in data loss.
-Collected data are made available also for local consultations.
+Collected data is made available also for local consultations.
 The transmission process allows flooding data into the patient’s Hospital Information System (HIS) record.
-The following list summarizes all the gateway functionalities:
+The following list summarises all the gateway functionalities:

 - Acquisition of data from wireless sensors;